xingchenwan/grabnel/README.md

 attack agent to conduct on graph classification models.
 GRABNEL currently supports various topological attacks, such as via edge flipping (incl. both addition or deletion), node injection and edge swapping.
 We also include implementations of a number of baseline methods including random search, genetic algorithm [1] and a gradient-based white-box attacker (available on some victim model choices).
-We also implement a number of victim model, namely:
+We also implement a number of victim models, namely:
 - Graph convolution networks (GCN) [2]
 - Graph isomorphism networks (GIN) [3]
 - ChebyGIN [4] (only for MNIST-75sp task)